 Most people do not realize that two different types of bail exist: surety bail and cash bail.
 The most common type relies on a surety bond, which represents a contract between three parties.
 In the case of bail, the court, the defendant, and the bondsman form an agreement around the defendant’s release.
 The bondsman offers an assurance, the “surety”, that they will pay the full bail amount if the defendant fails to appear in court.
 At Tom Culbreth Bail Bonds, surety bonds stand as the foundation of our business.

 If the judge has reason to doubt the defendant’s trustworthiness, he or she may assign a cash only bond.
 This requires the full payment of the bail, in cash, to provide for jail release.
 A cash only bond effectively prevents intervention from a bondsman, though we can answer any questions you have.
-If an appeal convinces the court to repeal cash bail in Cocoa, FL, and instead allow a normal surety bond, give us a call at 321-638-2245 for rapid service.
+If an appeal convinces the court to repeal cash bail in Cocoa and Palm Bay, FL, and instead allow a normal surety bond, give us a call at 321-638-2245 for rapid service.

 How Does a Cash Bail Work?